AK16092003/mini-projects-py/Euclidean Algorithm/Readme.md

-Code to execute the Extended Euclidean Algorithm to find the gcd of 2 given numbers.
+Code to execute the Extended Euclidean Algorithm to find the gcd of 2 given numbers a and b.
-Also find a^-1 mod b and b^-1 mod a
+Also find a<sup>-1</sup> mod b and b<sup>-1</sup> mod a

 Example: